What Are the Different Types of Denim?

 Quick Answer

-The most common denim types include:
+The most common types of denim include:

-• Raw denim – unwashed, ages naturally
+• Raw denim – unwashed, fades naturally

-• Washed denim – pre-faded and soft
+• Washed denim – pre-softened and faded

 • Stretch denim – blended with elastane